-Our research activity
+Our research agenda

 Our research is strongly focused on quality and safety in health care and comprises three major programs of research.

-- Interprofessional communication
+- Healthcare communication

-- Investigation of models of care for older persons
+- Patient experience of transitions of care

 - Evaluation of nurse practitioner and advanced practice nursing roles